 If you have decided to pursue palliative care for your baby, you also have the option of taking your infant home with the support of hospice services.
-This option will be discussed with you.
+If necessary, we will discuss this option with you.

 Studies have shown that the risk of shunt failure in the infant's first year is 30 percent.
 Shunts, on average, are revised about two times in the first 10 years.
 The risk of intellectual disability is approximately 35 percent.
 Your baby's pediatrician and pediatric neurologist will provide follow-up care once your baby is home.

-Learn more about the Craniofacial Clinic at Children's Hospital of Wisconsin.
+Learn more about the craniofacial program at Children's Hospital of Wisconsin.